pdimens/pdimens.github.io/content/posts/structuretutorial.md

 **If using a Windows machine in any part of preparing your data for Structure**:

-Just play it safe and run the file through the command line tool `dos2unix`.
+Play it safe and run the file through the GNU command line tool [dos2unix](https://linux.die.net/man/1/dos2unix).
 Sometimes errors happen just because of the Windows CRLF line endings.
-When in doubt, make sure your files(s) use the Unix "LF" endings (default for macOS and Linux) and use UT-8 encoding (default for most things).
+When in doubt, make sure your files(s) use the Unix "LF" endings (default for macOS, Linux, BSD) and use UT-8 encoding (default for most things).